Cognitive Enhancement

 Stakeholder Type

-Most existing investigations into cognitive enhancement have sought to restore performance when deemed disordered or impaired, for example to aid people with incapacitating disorders of memory such as Alzheimer’s disease.
+Most existing investigations into Cognitive Enhancement have sought to restore it when deemed disordered or impaired, for example to aid people with incapacitating disorders of memory such as Alzheimer’s disease.
 More recently, new stakeholders have emerged in the race to monitor and boost cognitive states in healthy people.
-Imminent brain monitoring technologies, aided by ever more capable AI, provide the ability to decode and alter cognitive and emotional states and make them increasingly transparent.
+Imminent brain-monitoring technologies, aided by ever more capable AI, provide the ability to decode and alter cognitive and emotional states and make them increasingly transparent.
 Several employers already use monitoring, for example to ensure employees do not lose focus or concentration while driving or operating machinery.2 Systems to enhance, rather than just monitor, cognition vary in their efficacy.
 Truly successful enhancement of healthy cognition will need to build on more specific, mechanistic theories.

 Emerging Topic: